microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

 **includePath**: If `"C_Cpp.intelliSenseEngine"` is set to "Default" in your settings file, this list of paths will be used by IntelliSense to search for headers included by your source files.
 This is basically the same as the list of paths you pass to your compiler with the `-I` switch; the IntelliSense engine will not do a recursive search in these paths for includes.

 **defines**: If `"C_Cpp.intelliSenseEngine"` is set to "Default" in your settings file, this list of preprocessor symbols will be used by IntelliSense during the compilation of your source files.
 This is basically the same as the list of symbols you pass to your compiler with the `-D` switch.

+**compileCommands**: If `"C_Cpp.intelliSenseEngine"` is set to "Default" in your settings file, the includes and defines discovered in this file will be used instead of the values set for `includePath` and `defines`.
+If the compile commands datasbase does not contain an entry for the translation unit that corresponds to the file you opened in the editor, then a warning message will appear and the extension will use the `includePath` and `defines` settings instead.

+*For more information about the file format, see the [Clang documentation](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
+Some build systems, such as CMake, [simplify generating this file](https://cmake.org/cmake/help/v3.5/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html).*

 **browse**: The set of properties used when `"C_Cpp.intelliSenseEngine"` is set to `"Tag Parser"` (also referred to as "fuzzy" IntelliSense, or the "browse" engine).